MrMaksimize/maksimio_ac/content/home/about.md

 +++

 # Biography
-Data is the wiring that connects our society, but we are missing opportunities.
-I help people use data to improve things like ambulance routing and city planning.
+I bridge the gap between those who want to make an impact on society and the technology and data that enables them to do so.

+Governments and nonprofits need help liberating data from silos and making it actionable.
+I help them develop data and technology strategies, and I write code to implement them.

+I geek out about government and geospatial data, cybersecurity, data engineering and development processes.
+I love solving problems within transportation, emergency management, sustainability and housing.

-For the past 4 years, I served as Chief Data Officer at the City of San Diego.
+For 5 years, I served as Chief Data Officer at the City of San Diego.
 I’m good at writing Python and running high-level strategy meetings.
 I built an advanced technical team that can navigate politics.
-We help people get and leverage data for impact.

-Previously, I worked at Code for America and Puerto Rico, connecting businesses and government.
-Before that, I ran large engineering teams in the private sector.
+Before that, I worked at Code for America and Puerto Rico, connecting businesses and government.
+I come from software engineering in the private sector.

 I came to the US from Ukraine when I was 10 years old.
 I lived in 5 countries and speak 3 languages.